droptica/droopler_project/README.md

 # Droopler template for new project #

 <img src="https://droopler-demo.droptica.com/themes/custom/droopler_subtheme/logo.svg" width=300 alt="Droopler Logo" />

+## About this repository

+This repository is for Droopler 3.x.
+For Droopler 5.x, there's only one repository (without _project), and the newest version is here: https://www.drupal.org/project/droopler/

 ## What is Droopler? ##
 Droopler is a Drupal 10 profile designed to kickstart a new webpage in a few minutes.
 It's based on the latest frontend technologies, including Bootstrap 4.
 The maintainer of Droopler is [Droptica](https://droptica.com).